Eddie Collins: Philadelphia Athletics (1906–1914)

 In 1913, the Federal League formed as a direct competitor to the American League.
-To retain Collins, Athletics manager Connie Mack offered his second baseman the longest guaranteed contract (five years) that had ever been offered to a player.
+In an effort to retain Collins, Athletics manager Connie Mack offered him a five-year guaranteed contract the longest guaranteed contract that had ever been offered to a player.
 Collins declined, and after the 1914 season Mack sold Collins to the White Sox for $50,000, the highest price ever paid for a player up to that point and the first of only three times that a reigning MVP was sold or traded (the others being Alex Rodriguez in 2003 and Giancarlo Stanton in 2017, both to the New York Yankees).
 The Sox paid Collins $15,000 for 1915, making him the third highest paid player in the league, behind Ty Cobb and Tris Speaker.